uklineale/uklineale.github.io/about.md

 permalink: /about/
 ---

-This website is my best attempt to bring apparent opposites closer together.
-Exploring modern reincarnations of ancient wisdoms.
+Opposites are sometimes more orthogonal than they seem, and many wisdoms sketch at the truth hidden in opposites.
+This is a modern mashup of ancient wisdoms in the hope it helps us find our light and peace.